Madtrash

 Get Creative with Leftovers

-Leftovers offer a chance to get creative in the kitchen.
-You can turn them into new meals, such as using roasted vegetables to create soups or casseroles.
-Overripe bananas can become banana bread, and stale bread can be turned into croutons or breadcrumbs.
-Batch cooking and freezing portions is another excellent way to save time while reducing waste.
+Leftovers provide a great opportunity to experiment in the kitchen.
+Transform roasted vegetables into soups or casseroles, overripe bananas into banana bread, and stale bread into croutons or breadcrumbs.
+Additionally, batch cooking and freezing portions is a convenient way to save time and minimize food waste.

 Embrace Composting